Infineon/getstarted-optiga-trust-m/psoc62_cy8ckit_mikrobus/matter/README.md

 3. Go to the Windows Start menu and find the `modus-shell` tool, open it
 4. Inside the modus-shell, navigate to the folder where you have downloaded the hex-file.
 E.g.: `cd ~/Downloads`
-5. Connect the PSoC62 Pioneer Kit to your PC via the Micro-USB Cable.
+5. Connect the PSOC™ 62 Pioneer Kit to your PC via the Micro-USB Cable.
 Use the Micro-USB port labeled `KITPROG3` on the left side of the board.
 6. Assuming you have installed Modustoolbox version 3.2 in the default location, run the following command:

 ```shell